 Part-time students must have taken or be currently enrolled in all first-year courses before taking upper - division courses.
 Students may, however, take other courses in any semester when there is no first-year course offered that the student is not currently taking or has not already passed depending on pre-requisites of the specific course.
-Any full- or part-time student who has not passed all first-year required courses must have his or her schedule approved by the Assistant Dean for Student Affairs and Diversity.
+Any full- or part-time student who has not passed all first-year required courses must have his or her schedule approved by the Assistant Dean forAdmissions & Enrollment Management.

 A part-time student who completes the first part of a two-part first year course in the Fall semester (that is, Contracts and Torts) must enroll in the second part of that course the following spring term.
 A student who does not earn credit for the first part of a two-part course must still enroll in the second part of that course, but only if that student attended the required number of classes in the first part.
-However, if the student demonstrates compelling circumstances, the Assistant Dean for Student Affairs and Diversity may make an exception to the rules set out in this paragraph.
+However, if the student demonstrates compelling circumstances, the Assistant Dean for Admissions & Enrollment Managementmay make an exception to the rules set out in this paragraph.

 First-year students, both full-time and part-time, may not drop a course once the semester has begun.
-If, however, a first-year student demonstrates, in a timely manner, compelling circumstances that require a course-load reduction, the Assistant Dean for Student Affairs and Diversity may authorize an appropriate schedule adjustment if it is in the best interest of the student's law school education.
+If, however, a first-year student demonstrates, in a timely manner, compelling circumstances that require a course-load reduction, the Assistant Dean for Admissions & Enrollment Managementmay authorize an appropriate schedule adjustment if it is in the best interest of the student's law school education.
 There is a presumption against course-load reduction in the first year of study, and in most circumstances, the student seeking a course-load reduction will be advised to take a leave of absence from the School of Law.